Residence permit

 • What is the easiest digital nomad visa in Europe?

 Malta has one of the easiest-to-get Digital Nomad Visas.
-Foreigners with an income of €3,500+ per month can obtain it.
-The visa allows the holder to live in the country for up to 4 years if they spend at least 5 months a year in Malta.
+If you earn €3,500 or more per month from abroad, you’re eligible for Malta’s Digital Nomad Visa.
+You can live in the country for up to 4 years, as long as you spend at least 5 months each year soaking up island life.

 Portugal, Germany, Greece, and Croatia also issue Digital Nomad Visas.